-- Impact of Winter Storm Uri in the first quarter of 2021 we had a net negative impact on net loss attributable to RenaissanceRe common shareholders of \$179.8 million resulting from Winter Storm Uri. - Underwriting Results we incurred an underwriting loss of \$35.8 million and had a combined ratio of 103.1% in the first quarter of 2021, compared to underwriting income of \$64.1 million and a combined ratio of 93.0% in the first quarter of 2020.
-Our underwriting loss in the first quarter of 2021 was comprised of a \$41.8 million underwriting loss in our Property segment and \$6.0 million underwriting income in our Casualty and Specialty segment.
-In comparison, our underwriting income in the first quarter of 2020 was comprised of our Property segment, which generated underwriting income of \$147.2 million, and our Casualty and Specialty segment, which incurred an underwriting loss of \$83.2 million.
+- Impact of Winter Storm Uri in the six months ended June 30, 2021 we had a net negative impact on net income available to RenaissanceRe common shareholders of \$181.1 million resulting from Winter Storm Uri. - Underwriting Results we generated underwriting income of \$293.2 million and had a combined ratio of 87.5% in the six months ended June 30, 2021, compared to underwriting income of \$281.2 million and a combined ratio of 85.4% in the six months ended June 30, 2020.
+Our underwriting income in the six months ended June 30, 2021 was comprised of underwriting income of \$273.3 million in our Property segment and \$19.9 million in our Casualty and Specialty segment.
+In comparison, our underwriting income in the six months ended June 30, 2020 was comprised of our Property segment, which generated underwriting income of \$347.9 million, and our Casualty and Specialty segment, which incurred an underwriting loss of \$66.7 million.

-Included in our underwriting results in the first quarter of 2021 was the impact of the Winter Storm Uri, which resulted in a net negative impact on the underwriting result of \$291.5 million and added 26.9 percentage points to the combined ratio, primarily in the Property segment.
-In comparison, the first quarter of 2020 was impacted by net claims and claim expenses associated with the COVID-19 pandemic of \$103.8 million, which added 21.1 percentage points to the Casualty and Specialty segment combined ratio.
-The losses primarily represent the cost of claims incurred but not yet reported, with respect to exposures such as event contingency and event-based casualty covers.
+Included in our underwriting results in the six months ended June 30, 2021 was the impact of Winter Storm Uri, which resulted in a net negative impact on the underwriting result of \$291.2 million and added 13.3 percentage points to the combined ratio, primarily in the Property segment.
+In comparison, our underwriting results in the six months ended June 30, 2020 were impacted by net claims and claim expenses associated with the COVID-19 pandemic of \$103.8 million, primarily in the Casualty and Specialty segment.
+The losses associated with the COVID-19 pandemic in the six months ended June 30, 2020 primarily represented the cost of claims incurred but not yet reported with respect to exposures such as event contingency and event-based casualty covers.

-- Gross Premiums Written our gross premiums written increased by \$626.7 million, or 30.9%, to \$2.7 billion, in the first quarter of 2021, compared to the first quarter of 2020, with an increase of \$396.3 million in the Property segment and an increase of \$230.4 million in the Casualty and Specialty segment, driven by growth from both new and existing business across a number of our underwriting platforms, rate improvements, and, in our Property segment, reinstatement premiums associated with Winter Storm Uri. - Investment Results our total investment result, which includes the sum of net investment income and net realized and unrealized losses on investments, was a loss of \$265.8 million in the first quarter of 2021, compared to \$11.2 million in the first quarter of 2020, an increase in the loss of \$254.5 million.
-Impacting the investment result were realized and unrealized losses on our fixed maturity and equity investments trading portfolios. - Net Loss Attributable to Redeemable Noncontrolling Interests our net loss attributable to redeemable noncontrolling interests was \$46.9 million in the first quarter of 2021, compared to net income attributable to redeemable noncontrolling interests of \$98.1 million in the first quarter of 2020.
-The decrease was primarily driven by underwriting losses in DaVinci and Vermeer as a result of Winter Storm Uri, as well as investment losses, and a decrease in Medici net income.
+- Gross Premiums Written our gross premiums written increased by \$1.0 billion, or 27.3%, to \$4.7 billion, in the six months ended June 30, 2021, compared to the six months ended June 30, 2020, with an increase of \$537.3 million in the Property segment and an increase of \$481.7 million in the Casualty and Specialty segment, driven by growth from both new and existing business across a number of our underwriting platforms, rate improvements, and, in our Property segment, reinstatement premiums of \$90.3 million associated with Winter Storm Uri. - Investment Results our total investment result, which includes the sum of net investment income and net realized and unrealized gains (losses) on investments, was income of \$6.2 million in the six months ended June 30, 2021, compared to \$526.5 million in the six months ended June 30, 2020, a decrease of \$520.3 million.
+Impacting the investment result, for the six months ended June 30, 2021, was realized and unrealized losses on our fixed maturity and equity investments trading portfolios partially offset by net realized and unrealized gains on other investments.
+The higher investment results in the six months ended June 30, 2020 were due to the market recovery following the disruption in global financial markets associated with the COVID-19 pandemic. - Net Income Attributable to Redeemable Noncontrolling Interests our net income attributable to redeemable noncontrolling interests was \$66.7 million in the six months ended June 30, 2021, compared to \$216.8 million in the six months ended June 30, 2020.
+The decrease was primarily driven by underwriting losses in DaVinci and Vermeer as a result of Winter Storm Uri in the first quarter of 2021, as well as foreign exchange losses in Medici that were primarily attributable to noncontrolling interests.